+Detritivorous Laupala crickets (AFLPs; Mendelson et al., 2004); and

+several predatory spiders species (COI and allozymes; Roderick et al., 2012)

+In the case of previously unpublished molecular data, sequences for Nesosydne planthoppers were generated following protocols described in (Goodman et al., 2012) and sequences for Trioza psyllids were generated following protocols described in Percy (2003).
+Existing genetic data from across Hawaii Island and Maui (including, but not limited to the focal sites), provide an estimate of how arthropod populations have accumulated genetic diversity and divergence within the dynamic landscape of the focal sites.

-We used analysis of molecular variance (AMOVA) to examine how genetic variation is partitioned at two scales of population structure: among sites within volcanoes and among volcanoes on both the Hawaii Island and Maui Nui.
+We used analysis of molecular variance (AMOVA) to examine how genetic variation is partitioned at two scales of population structure: among sites within volcanoes and among volcanoes on both Hawaii Island and Maui Nui.
 All analyses of allozyme and DNA sequence data were performed in Arlequin v.
-3.5 (Excoffier & Lischer, 2010) using the AMOVA procedure to compute FST, a measure of genetic variance, or, where possible ST, an FST analog that incorporates genetic sequence information.
+3.5 (Excoffier & Lischer, 2010) using the AMOVA procedure to compute FST, a measure of genetic variance, or, where possible ΦST, an FST analog that incorporates genetic sequence information.
 The Laupala AFLP data were analyzed using TFPGA v.
 1.3 (Miller, 1997), using the same hierarchical approach as described above.
 To provide a temporal framework for the population differentiation analysis we assembled divergence dating information from the literature for as many of the taxa as possible and additionally implemented a new divergence dating analysis for Tetragnatha spiders (see supplementary information).

-To explicitly evaluate the role of age in allowing in situ genetic diversity and potential for divergence we analyzed how population structure varies with the chronosequence of volcanoes on Hawaii Island and Maui Nui.
-For each volcano we calculated FST or ST (Excoffier and Schneider 2005) for each taxon between sites within each volcanos.
+To explicitly evaluate the role of landscape age in allowing in situ genetic diversity and potential for divergence we analyzed how within site FST varies with the geologic age of volcanoes on Hawaii Island and Maui Nui.
+For each volcano we calculated FST or ΦST (Excoffier & Lischer, 2010) for each taxon between sites within volcanoes.

 Construction of plant-herbivore networks